The School of Industrial and Graphic Design (SIGD) is housed within the College of Architecture, Design and Construction (CADC) at Auburn University.

-SIGD is located within Wallace Hall, a 53,000 square foot facility built in 1983 and made up of 44,000 square feet of office / classroom / studio space, and 9,000 square feet of indoor shop fabrication space.
-Approximately 7,500 square of outdoor partially covered fabrication and assembly operations are located immediately adjacent to the indoor shop space.
+SIGD is located within Wallace Hall, a 53,000 square foot facility built in 1983 and made up of 44,000 square feet of office/classroom/studio space, and 9,000 square feet of indoor shop fabrication space.
+Approximately 7,500 square feet of outdoor partially covered fabrication and assembly operations are located immediately adjacent to the indoor shop space.

 The two units of industrial and graphic design were both founded in the Department of Art in the School of Architecture in 1945.
 Graphic Design was first accredited by the National Associations of Schools of Art and Design (NASAD) at that time making Auburn University one of the Charter Members of NASAD.
 Both units were housed in the Langdon Hall Annex.

-SIGD houses the only NASAD accredited Industrial and Graphic Design BFA programs within the state of Alabama.
+SIGD houses the oldest NASAD accredited Bachelor of Industrial Design and Bachelor of Fine Arts in Graphic Design programs in Alabama.
 Our award-winning faculty are highly motivated and collaborate regularly with industry and other partners to bring real-world projects into the classroom.

 Collaboration is an important part of the student experience.
-We have had over 25 years of success with more than 50 industry and external collaborators including: 3M, IBM, Frigidaire, NASA, US Department of Energy, Emerson, and EASTMAN.
+We have had over 25 years of success with more than 200 industry and external collaborators.

 Auburn Industrial Design Graduate and Undergraduate programs are consistently ranked within the top 10 nationally.
 Three Industrial Design faculty members have been ranked as the “Top 25 Architecture and Design Educators Nationwide” by DesignIntelligence.